eradiate/eradiate/docs/rst/getting_started/install.rst

    This new version of the Mitsuba 3 component is currently under submission for publication and we can currently not release it.
-   **This situation is temporary.**

    Consequently, we are currently restricting kernel code access to users who join our Preview team on GitHub.
+Please note that you will need to join the Preview team in order to get a functioning clone of the Eradiate codebase.
 To be added to the team, please send an email to news@eradiate.eu with your GitHub username.

+   **This situation is temporary.**

 This guide covers all steps necessary to get Eradiate running on your machine.